lautarodragan/jolteon/README.md

 - The number keys `1` through `5` select the different screens.
 The top bar shows the available screens and highlights the active one.
 - `Tab` cycles through focusable elements in the screen.
 - `Ctrl+Space` toggles play/pause.
 - When paused, a blinking `PAUSED` indicator is displayed in the lower-right corner on the screen.
-  - 🚧 In the future, we'll be able to configure both whether we want the animation or not and where we want it on the screen.
+The animation can be disabled via configuration.
 - Media library
   - Search/Filter in the artist/album tree.
 Just press any letter or number key to start filtering.
     Matches will be displayed in red, and, while filtering, the navigation keys will jump between matches.